 As they say, you get what you pay for.

 In the common area of the guesthouse was a seating area, a thermos with hot water, and some tea bags.
 We’d also brought some coffee sachets with us, so were always able to make ourselves a drink.

 Samsara has 3 rooms and a dormitory.
 While we were there it got pretty noisy at night with people singing, and one sad bozo trying to play a guitar.
 If you want quiet and privacy, look elsewhere.
 Even with a private room, the experience is just like staying in a dormitory.

 The place seems to be owned by a group of young indonesian guys who prefer partying to running a guesthouse.
 As guests, they made us feel like we were a bit of an inconvenience.
 The place is lacking a lot of maintenance, not to mention cleaning.
 One of the guest notices – painted in large letters on the front wall as we arrived – should have given us an indication of what we could expect (see top image).

 We stayed 3 nights at Samsara’s, though we came close to leaving after our first sleepless night listening to our hosts partying.

 For our next guesthouse, we would hopefully be upgrading ourselves to the more promising Cocohuts Lodge, high up on the mountainside.

-Samsara Guesthouse Karimunjawa – You might also like:
+If you enjoyed Samsara Guesthouse Karimunjawa, you might also like: